tuncb/delphi-uses-formatter/README.md

 * pascal-uses-formatter.**formatOnSave**: when the extension is activated it also auto formats on save.

+* pascal-uses-formatter.**excludePatterns**: An array of glob patterns for file names to exclude from sorting.

 * pascal-uses-formatter.**formattingStyle**: Select formatting style.

 (Default) Comma at the end: